 Second, is the influx of Menswear entries.
 The participation of these style pieces for men proposes that a “Clothing Collection” is complementary.
 There are pieces for him and pieces for her.
 Thus, inviting more male audience (and designers) in the coming Habi seasons.
 See you then!

 “Clothing pieces may be stiff as for him and for her.
-But, we should be reminded though that “Dressing up” on the other hand is fluid, its freestyle.
-For him, for her, for him who wants to look like her or for her who wants to look like him. “
+But, we should be reminded though that “Dressing up” on the other hand is fluid, is freestyle.
+For him, for her, for him who wants to look like her or for her who wants to look like him, for them, for us.

 Winners: Habi Kadayawan 2019

 Luxe Apparel Design Category, judged by fashion designers Ito Curata and JC Buendia and former Preview Magazine editor-in-chief and Center for International Trade Expositions and Missions (CITEM) Executive Director, Pauline Suaco-Juan.